Financial-Times/x-dash/components/x-interaction/readme.md

 `x-interaction` allows you to write x-dash components that respond to events and change their own data.

+If you're writing an x-dash component and require it to update its properties in response to user actions, read [Writing interactive components](#writing-interactive-components).

+If you're consuming component that uses `x-interaction` in your app, read [Using interactive components](#using-interactive-components).

 ## Installation

 This module is compatible with Node 6+ and is distributed on npm.